plamarque/sphinx-poc/docs/GettingStarted/Activity/Microblog.rst

    Navigate through your drives and then select an image.
 This will be directly displayed in the dedicated area.

--  Pick an image online: insert an image using its URL.
+-  **Pick an image online**: insert an image using its URL.
 Paste the image link into the Image URL field.
 An upload time will appear and the OK button will be greyed.